autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-your-vehicle.md

 If GNSS is available, Autoware automatically initializes the vehicle's pose.

-If not, you should set the initial pose using GUI on RViz.
+If not, you need to set the initial pose using the RViz GUI.

 1. Click the 2D Pose estimate button in the toolbar, or hit the P key
 2. In the 3D View pane, click and hold the left mouse button, and then drag to set the direction for the initial pose.